 Just as there are women who stop relaxing and become natural, there are women who tried the natural hair life and returned to relaxing.
 It's your hair, not your friends'—remember that if someone gives you grief because they're disappointed in your decision to relax again.
 You have to style it, manage it, care for it and love it on a daily basis.
 Hating your hair every day is no way to live.

 Whether you've been natural just a few months or you tried it for several years, you tried.
 You can continue to stick it out, in hopes that you'll finally find something that works for you.
-If you don't find a style and regimen you're happy with, you'll end up miserable.
+If you don't find a style and regimen you're happy with, you'll aways have the option to give natural hair another try.

 Returning to the Familiar

 On the other hand, you can return to the familiar with relaxing.
 Just because some people call it a "perm" doesn't mean it has to be permanent.
 In the heat of the moment, some ladies decide to relax their hair and instantly regret it, while others embrace their straight locks again.
-You won't know how you'll feel about the process until you return to chemical straighteners.
 If you fall in the camp of instant regretters, you'll have to either transition or face a big chop, so be prepared for a possible long road.

 Embracing Your Decision